2020 SABR Analytics Conference research presentations

 1:45-3:15 p.m., Saturday, March 14

-RP7-RP9 will take place consecutively in a single session in the Grand Ballroom (3rd floor).
+RP7-RP9 took place consecutively in a single session in the Grand Ballroom (3rd floor).

 RP7: The Fielding Bible: Repositioning Defensive Runs Saved

 - Audio: Click here to listen to Mark and Brian's presentation (MP3; 28:45)